Healthdirect Free Australian health advice you can count on.

 Cholesterol and lipids

-It’s recommended you have your cholesterol and lipids checked every 5 years with a blood test, or every 1 to 2 years if you have a higher risk of CVD.
+You should have your cholesterol and lipids checked every 5 years with a blood test.
+If you have a higher risk of cardiovascular disease you will need a test every 2 years if you do not already take medicine.

 Type 2 diabetes